guangxush/LearnEng/Dictation/README.md

    - Stop What?
 You're talking me in Morse Code.
 But you know what?
 Joke's on you 'cuz, I know Morse Code!
    - Hay!

+69. American Electric Power is currently(right now) below its 50-day moving avergae of  \$40.28 and below its 200-day MA of \$38.53.
+70. People born on Fuburary 29th on some previous leap year — also known as "leaplings" — they finally get to celebrate their real birthday!s